 - Pour in the annatto water, vinegar, and fish sauce.
 Season with salt and pepper.
 Add the bay leaf.
 Boil until almost tender.

 - Put in carrots and raddish.
 Stir well.
 Cook until tender.

 - Adjust the amount of water until the pig's heart and lungs are tender.

-- Flavor it with other seasonings available.
+- Flavor the dish with other seasonings, if desired.

 - To make it spicier, add hot sauce.

 - Experiment with other varieties of hot chili peppers.